WUSA (TV): Early years (1949–1978)

 In 1954, the WTOP stations moved into a new facility, known as "Broadcast House", at 40th and Brandywine Streets NW in Washington.
 The building was the first in the country designed as a unified radio and television facility.
 Its name was in honor of Broadcasting House, home of the BBC in London.
 The building was well known to WTOP's president, since he had spent much of World War II assigned to the BBC.
 Previous to the move to Broadcast House, the radio stations operated out of the Earle Building (now the Warner Building, home of the Warner Theatre), and WTOP-TV had operated out of the small WOIC studios at the same location.
 When Broadcast House was completed and the new television studios were inaugurated, the old studio became the garage for Broadcast House and the old master control room became both the master control and transmitter room for channel 9, since Broadcast House had been built around the station's original, four-sided tower.
 The building with the tower remains in the middle at the same location, although it is now an office building and retail store front.

 The WTOP-TV tower was known in Washington for two things.
-First, at Christmas time, the tower was strung with Christmas lights and glowed brightly on top of Mount Reno, the tallest point in the District of Columbia.
+First, at Christmas time, the tower was strung with Christmas lights and glowed brightly on top of Fort Reno Park, the tallest point in the District of Columbia.
 Second, the tower tended to sway much more than three-sided towers.
 In a strong wind, the tower could be seen swaying back-and-forth, and during the winter ice from the tower fell quite often on the streets below.

 In October 1954, CBS sold its share of WTOP Inc. to the Washington Post to comply with the FCC's new seven-station-per-group ownership rule.
 CBS's partial ownership of WTOP radio, KQV radio in Pittsburgh and WCCO radio in Minneapolis exceeded the FCC's limit for AM radio stations.
 CBS opted to sell its share of WTOP, which it had purchased in whole in 1932 before selling controlling interest to the Post in 1949.